 Data Uploads are still being custom-built

 Most companies will have legacy HR systems containing historic data, such as absence records and career histories, that they need to transfer to any new solution.
-A handful of vendors (Cezanne OnDemand included) have developed tools to make the transfer of data a straightforward process, but the majority are still ‘customising’ the task of getting old data across to new systems, making it a time-consuming and expensive exercise.
+A handful of vendors (Cezanne HR included) have developed tools to make the transfer of data a straightforward process, but the majority are still ‘customising’ the task of getting old data across to new systems, making it a time-consuming and expensive exercise.

 HR systems need to be set up by someone else

 All organisations have specific HR processes they need to support.
 They may want to automate parts of their performance management process, for example, or get the system for requesting and approving annual leave on-line.
 The problem with many HR solutions, however, is that they don’t include the tools that enable the customer to set these systems up on the product themselves.
 This means the vendor has to do it for them, creating an on-going reliance (and an on-going cost) as the system develops.

 As Grant Thornton seem to have concluded, it’s often the case that to get the best fit for your business requirements, you need a number of different solutions (in their case core HR as well as talent, learning and payroll).
 Getting older-style systems to ‘talk’ to each other can be challenging – and without the right tools in place, it can also be expensive.

 Many of the HR software suppliers that provide implementation services alongside their Cloud HR solutions don’t publish their prices.
 That means the usual market forces don’t apply, and gives suppliers considerable flexibility to charge what they think the customer will pay.
 There isn’t the same pressure on these vendors to take out costs for their customers by adding in the tools that help them manage data uploads and implementations themselves.